cartheur/hyperphysics/README.md

-# hyperphysics
+## hyperphysics

-The details of hyperphysics as a reference to circuital computation
+The details of hyperphysics as a reference to circuital computation.

+### Background

+An invaluable reference of physics, the site goes offline and most-times permanently.
+Here is the archive.